USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 Several of the CCTM science modules have more than one option.
 Brief descriptions of these options are provided here.

-The following five options are invoked by uncommenting the line in the CCTM build script.
+The following options are invoked by uncommenting the line in the CCTM build script.
 Comment the line in the script using a "#" to turn the option off.

 -   `REPO_HOME` <a id=REPO_HOME></a> The directory where the user has installed the CMAQ source code, either by cloning the CMAQ GitHub repository or installing from a Zip file.